Na-Z/sess/README.md

     python scripts/run_sess_scannet.py

-We have included the pretaining phase, training phase, and two evaluation phases (inductive and transductive semi-supervised learning) as four functions in each script.
+Note that we have included the pretaining phase, training phase, and two evaluation phases (inductive and transductive semi-supervised learning) as four functions in each script.
 You are free to uncomment any function execution line to skip the corresponding phase.